ecmwf/aviso/docs/source/guide/defining_my_listener.rst

 * **command** allows the user to define a shell command to work with the notification
 * **post** allows the user to send the notification received as HTTP POST message formatted accordingly to the CloudEvent_ specification

-More information are available in the :ref:`reference`.
+More information are available in the :ref:`triggers`.

 .. _CloudEvent: https://cloudevents.io/